 Agenda

-After the ban in foodstuff, will we get a suspension of titanium dioxide in cosmetics (except sunscreens) and medicines?
+After the ban in foodstuff, will titanium dioxide be banned in cosmetics (except sunscreens) and medicines too?

 Titanium dioxide (TiO2) is a white colorant in powder form, with a significant portion of its particles being of nanoscale size1smaller than 100 nanometers (1 nm = 0.001 µm = 1 billionth of a meter).
 It has been prohibited in foodstuffs in France in 2020, an in the entire European Union in 2022, following suspicions of colon carcinogenicity and of potential genotoxic risks.
 For now, titanium dioxide is still allowed at the non-nano scale for other oral cosmetic uses, such as toothpastes or lipsticks and balms (where it can be identified by the code CI 77891)2An opinion from the European Consumer Safety Committee (ECCS) is expected shortly..